Janet Randall

 About Janet Randall

-Janet Randall is a professor affiliated with both the Department of English and the Linguistics Program, in the College of Science.
+Janet Randall is an emeritus professor affiliated with both the Department of English and the Linguistics Program, in the College of Science.
 Her research and publications span areas in theoretical linguistics (the syntax/semantics interface, argument structure), language acquisition (the acquisition of verbs; argument structure; morphology); psycholinguistics; linguistics and law, and linguistics in the schools.
 Her 2010 theoretical linguistics study, Linking: the geometry of argument structure (Springer)explores how a verb’s conceptual/semantic arguments map to their syntactic positions.
 Other current projects focus on how linguistic analysis can improve legal language and on the “grammar gap”: the teaching (and non-teaching) of grammar.
 New students are always welcome to join her research teams and can earn credit through directed study, experiential education, or honors projects; work/study positions are also available.
 Her next book will bring together current research at the interface of linguistics and law.

 SELECTED PUBLICATIONS